 The Schrodinger molecular modeling software suite includes a number of popular programs focused on drug design and materials science but of general applicability, for example Glide, Jaguar, and MacroModel.
 Maestro is the graphical user interface for the suite.
 It allows the user to construct and graphically manipulate both simple and complex chemical structures, to apply molecular mechanics and dynamics techniques to evaluate the energies and geometries of mole

 MPI is a standard library for performing parallel processing using a distributed memory model.
 The Oakley, Ruby, and Owens clusters at OSC can use the OpenMPI implementation of the Message Passing Interface (MPI).

 ANSYS Workbench platform is the backbone for delivering a comprehensive and integrated simulation system to users.
 See ANSYS Workbench platform for more information.

 Availability and Restrictions

-ANSYS Workbench is available on Oakley and Glenn Clusters.
+ANSYS Workbench is available on Oakley Cluster.
 The versions currently available at OSC are:

 ANSYS Mechanical is a finite element analysis (FEA) tool that enables you to analyze complex product architectures and solve difficult mechanical problems.
 You can use ANSYS Mechanical to simulate real world behavior of components and sub-systems, and customize it to test design variations quickly and accurately.